timbrel/GitSavvy/docs/github.md

 This command will create a pull request in the browser on the integrated GitHub remote repo.

+## `github: create fork`

+This command will create a fork of the current GitHub remote repo in the configured user.

+## `github: add fork as remote`

+Add a new remote from a list of repos on GitHub forking from the active repo.

 ## `issues integration in commit view`